 Myth #2: The meaning of the original language is clear and unambiguous.

 Truth: Biblical Greek and Hebrew have just has many ambiguities and nuances as English.
 No writer of any language can avoid all ambiguities.
-Looking at the original text may and often does help, but it will not necessarily settle a debate.
+Looking at the original text often helps, but it doesn’t always settle a debate.

 Myth #3: I can argue any point of doctrine or theology based on the use of a particular English word in the text of Scripture.

-Perhaps because we Americans tend to know only one language, we tend to believe that English can capture every nuance and say everything necessary.
-Especially since most of us are unfamiliar with the biblical Greek and Hebrew, we tend to form our opinions on the basis of the English translation only.
+Perhaps because most Americans know only one language, we believe English can capture every nuance and say everything necessary.
+We sometimes form our opinions from only the English translation.

 Myth #4: The best translator is the one who knows the most grammar.